Frequently asked questions

 • Gives your Admin user complete control over who sees what

-• Produces a data report to audit all entered, auto-collected and auto-generated data
+• Produces a chemical data report to show entered, auto-collected and generated data

-• Produces an introduction report so you can make AICIS declarations correctly
+• Produces an introduction report so you can make the AICIS declaration correctly

 • Produces an annual summary so you can correctly make your AICIS annual declaration

-• Produces a specific list of studies/test results which may be requested by AICIS
+• Produces a chemical-specific list of studies/tests which may be requested by AICIS

-• Produces a Memorandum of Understanding between you and a supplier showing the consequences of not providing information requested by AICIS
+• Produces a Memorandum of Understanding for a supplier to satisfy the new (2024) AICIS rules

 • Checks your chemical against local and international reference tables - including for cosmetic ingredients